DominikBatic/EndoViT/README.md

 -------------------
 - As noted earlier, we fine-tune EndoViT on three downstream tasks: Semantic Segmentation, Action Triplet Detection and Surgical Phase Recognition.
 - On each task, we use a Vision Transformer (ViT) as a feature extraction backbone.
 We compare the results when the backbone was initialized with EndoViT weights (```EndoViT```), ImageNet weights (```ImageNet```) and when training from stratch (```NoPretraining```).
 Additionally, for Action Triplet Detection and Surgical Phase Reconition, we test the performance of a ResNet50 backbone pre-trained on ImageNet.
 - For each task, we first train all models with the full training dataset (```Full Dataset Experiments```).
-We then assess their performance when trained on a subset of the train set only (```Few-shot Learning Experiments```).
+We then assess their performance when trained on only a subset of the train set (```Few-shot Learning Experiments```).
 - We always perform 3 runs for each model in each setting and report mean and standard deviation of the corresponding metric.

 ### Semantic Segmentation:
-- For this task we use [Dense Prediction Transformer (DPT)](https://github.com/isl-org/DPT) as the underlying architecture.
-It is an encoder-decoder model designed for dense-prediction tasks.
-However, instead of typically used CNN encoder, it uses the Vision Transformer as its encoder.
+- We use [Dense Prediction Transformer (DPT)](https://github.com/isl-org/DPT) as the underlying architecture for the task.
+It is an encoder-decoder model designed for dense prediction.
+However, it has a Vision Transformer encoder instead of the more standardly used CNN.

 **8) Download CholecSeg8k dataset (3 GB)**
 - First, download the dataset from Kaggle ([CholecSeg8k](https://www.kaggle.com/datasets/newslab/cholecseg8k?resource=download)).
 You will require a Kaggle account to do so.
-- After downloading, you will have a file named "archive.zip".
-Rename it to "CholecSeg8k.zip" and place it at "./datasets/CholecSeg8k".
+- After downloading, you will have a file named ```archive.zip```.
+Rename it to ```CholecSeg8k.zip``` and place it at ```./datasets/CholecSeg8k```.
 - Unzip the archive to ```./datasets/CholecSeg8k/data``` with the following command:
 ```
 unzip -uqq ./datasets/CholecSeg8k/CholecSeg8k.zip -d ./datasets/CholecSeg8k/data
 ```

 **9) Pre-process CholecSeg8k dataset**
-- We wrote a short description of CholecSeg8k structure [here](additional_README_files/CholecSeg8k.txt).
+- We wrote a short description of the CholecSeg8k structure [here](additional_README_files/CholecSeg8k.txt).
 We also discuss all the pre-processing details in it.
 - In short:
 a) We correct some mistakes in the dataset.
-b) Instead of using original watershed and color masks provided by CholecSeg8k, we create an additional "ground truth mask".
+b) Instead of using the original watershed and colour masks provided by CholecSeg8k, we create an additional "ground truth mask".
-c) In order to compare our results to other architectures, we follow the pre-processing and training procedure of this [benchmark](https://ieeexplore.ieee.org/document/9871583).
+c) To compare our results to other architectures, we follow the pre-processing and training procedure of this [benchmark](https://ieeexplore.ieee.org/document/9871583).
 Most importantly, we downsample the original 13 classes to 8 by combining several classes into one.

 - Pre-process CholecSeg8k by running:
 ```